 In particular, Kulkarni believes CRISPR/Cas9 has potential in the creation of off-the-shelf CAR-T cell therapy that is sourced from donors.
 “We make two edits to the donor T-cells.
 The first edit changes the genetics of healthy donor T-cells so they are programmed to attack only cancer cells versus indiscriminately attacking the patient’s cells.
 The second edit cloaks the T-cells so they don’t appear foreign to the body and can provide a more durable response,” explained Kulkarni.

-The technology is still in its early stages.
-So far, CRISPR/Cas9 has only been used in humans in China, in a similar approach where T cells are edited to better target cancer cells.
-Europe and the US have been acting more slowly, as there are concerns that the overall effects of using CRISPR in humans is not yet fully understood.
-But, if these concerns are successfully addressed, the potential for cancer is big.
+The technology is still in its early stages, and there are concerns that the overall effects of using CRISPR in humans are not yet fully understood.
+But if these concerns are successfully addressed, the potential for cancer is big.

 Teaming up with microbes